Ricette di Sicilia

 - 5

-Cook the tagliatelle in plenty of salted water until al dente.
+Meanwhile, cook the tagliatelle in plenty of boiling salted water until just al dente.

 - 6

-Drain the pasta (reserving a little cooking water) and toss it in the pan with the sauce over a high heat for 1–2 minutes, adding a splash of cooking water if needed.
+Drain the pasta, reserving a little of the cooking water.
+Add the tagliatelle to the pan with the sauce and toss over a high heat for a minute or two, adding a splash of the pasta water if needed to loosen the sauce.

 - 7

-Serve the **tagliatelle with octopus** hot, topped with fresh basil, chopped parsley and a drizzle of raw olive oil.
+Serve your tagliatelle with octopus piping hot, garnished with fresh basil and parsley leaves and a drizzle of olive oil on top.

 💡 Tips and Variations